Orta12/Orta12/README.md

 - 🌱 I’m currently learning Javascrpit
 - 👯 I’m looking to collaborate on ijjk
 - 🤔 I’m looking for help with ijjk
-- 💬 Ask me about Html css js
+- 💬 Ask me about Html css javascrpit
 - 📫 How to reach me: darkkboy0012@gmail.com

 ### Thanks for visting